engerb/serve_model_viewer/README.md

 # Serve model viewer
-Built with React and Three.js
+Built with React and Three.js, you can view the hosted app [here](https://serve-cmf.herokuapp.com/).

 # How to run
 * Install node_modules: `npm install`